-E. For Canadian Employees the cost-of-living clause will be based on the Canadian cost-of-living index.
+4. For Canadian Employees the cost-of-living clause will be based on the Canadian cost-of-living index.

-F. Persons excepted from the above compensatory increases shall be:

-1. Employees hired on or after May 1, so far as any compensatory increase effective July 1 is concerned.

-2. Employees of Dow Jones transferring into the bargaining unit on or after May 1 of the contract year shall receive a pro-rated compensatory increase effective July 1 (if a general Compensatory increase is due that July 1) equal to the fraction represented by the number of full months since their last pay increase at Dow Jones divided by 12, up to a maximum equal to the full compensatory increase.
+- F. Persons excepted from the above compensatory increases shall be: - 1.
+Employees hired on or after May 1, so far as any compensatory increase effective July 1 is concerned. - 2.
+Employees of Dow Jones transferring into the bargaining unit on or after May 1 of the contract year shall receive a pro-rated compensatory increase effective July 1 (if a general Compensatory increase is due that July 1) equal to the fraction represented by the number of full months since their last pay increase at Dow Jones divided by 12, up to a maximum equal to the full compensatory increase.
 As an example, such an individual receiving an increase in December of 2011 would receive one-half (six divided by 12) of the negotiated increase effective July 1, 2012.
 This provision does not apply to new hires hired into the bargaining unit.
+For the avoidance of doubt, Employees who are promoted or change assignments within the bargaining unit after May 1 shall receive the full increase as set forth in section A above.